 It is necessary to add a vital aspect concerning the DR. It generates locally produced energies distributed using a point-to-point network, just like the Internet.
-The US military initially designed the Internet network technology to guard against a possible enemy attack.
-Indeed, at that time, it would have been enough to target some neuralgic points of a telecommunication network, then centralized, to paralyze it completely.
+But the Internet network technology was initially designed by the US military, to guard against a possible enemy attack.
+Indeed, at that time, it would have been enough to target some neuralgic points of a telecommunication network, then centralized, to completely paralyze it.

 Our electricity distribution network suffers from the same weakness today.
 And two very present threats weigh on it: a climatic catastrophe and a terrorist attack.
 There was a foretaste of this severe risk during the 1998 North American Ice Storm.
-Fortunately, a relatively small area at the time suffered prolonged breakdowns.
-Therefore, the surrounding communities could organize effective relief for the people in distress to avoid tragedy.
+Fortunately, at the time, the tragedy was avoided because the prolonged breakdowns were limited to a relatively small area.
+The surrounding communities were, therefore, able to organize effective relief for the people in distress.